active-logic/debug-chan/Readme.md

 ## Install

-NOTE: ALPHA VERSION - A RELEASE WILL BE PROVIDED SOON.

 - Download the latest release and drag the package into your project.
 - Delete all `*.csproj` files at the root of your project (relative to the `Assets` folder, this is the parent directory); recommended because earlier versions of Unity (or IDEs) may build assemblies in unexpected locations.